bdrhn9/caffe-face/README.md

     Yandong Wen, Kaipeng Zhang, Zhifeng Li*, Yu Qiao European Conference on Computer Vision.
 Springer International Publishing, 2016: 499-515.

-## In this repo, Makefile and Makefile.config are re-arranged to work on currently latest systems.
-My test system is CentOS 8, OpenCV 4.3,GCC 8.3.1, MATLAB 2020a.
+### In this repo, Makefile and Makefile.config are re-arranged to work on currently latest systems.
+My test system is CentOS 8, OpenCV 4.3, GCC 8.3.1, MATLAB 2020a.

 * [Updates](#updates)
 * [Files](#files)